 What to expect

 Compared to many job interviews, college and sixth form interviews tend to be fairly relaxed.
-The college’s main aim is to find out whether you’re well-suited and well-prepared for college life.
-Rather than a series of formal questions, they tend to be more of a discussion, where both you and the interviewer decide whether that particular college is the best fit for you.
+The college’s main aim is to find out whether you’re well-suited to college life.
+Rather than a series of formal questions, they tend to be more of a discussion.

 On the day, some colleges invite applicants in groups and have a large discussion or presentation about the course.
 They then talk to each person individually for around 10 or 15 minutes.
-The interview itself will more than likely be conducted by someone who teaches on the course and they will often ask questions related to the field (see below).
+The interview itself will more than likely be conducted by someone who teaches on the course and they will often ask questions related to the field.

 How to prepare

-- Do your research!
-If you haven’t studied at the college previously, try to find out what its strengths and specialisms are and whether it offers anything that you find particularly appealing (e.g. equipment, resources or networking opportunities).
+- Research the college and course.
+Try to find out what the college’s strengths and specialisms are, and whether it offers anything that you find particularly appealing (e.g. equipment, resources, or networking opportunities).
 If you have any friends or relatives who already go there, ask them about their experiences.

-- Find out whether or not the interview will feature a set of online Literacy and/or Numeracy tests.
+- Find out what to expect.
+Find out whether or not the interview will feature a set of online literacy and/or numeracy tests.
 If it will, try to brush up on those skills (your English and Maths teachers will be able to recommend suitable resources).

-- Find out directions to and from the college or, if possible, arrange a lift off a friend or family member – not having to risk a late bus or train may give you some peace of mind on the day.
+- Plan your journey.
+Find out directions to and from the college or, if possible, arrange a lift off a friend or family member - not having to risk a late bus or train may give you some peace of mind on the day.

 - What do you know about the course you’re applying to study?

 - What particular aspects of the course interest you and why?